-Anna and Maurice Hennigar Memorial Brass Scholarship Established 2005 demonstrating financial need.
+Anna and Maurice Hennigar Memorial Brass Scholarship Established 2005

+Awarded upon admission to an outstanding student in Brass Performance or Music Education, who is an Ontario resident demonstrating financial need.
 The Award is renewable for three additional years, provided an annual GPA of 3.3 or higher is maintained.